EVondrus/SnapSortAI/README.md

 - **Accuracy**: Overall model correctness.
 - **Precision & Recall**: Precision indicates correct predictions, while recall shows the number of true positives.
 - **F1-Score**: Combines precision and recall into a single metric for balanced evaluation.
-- **Confusion Matrix**: Visualizes misclassifications.

 - **Comparison**: Models with and without data augmentation and regularization will be compared.

 ### Success Metrics

 - **Target Accuracy**: At least 70% accuracy on the test set.
-- **Data Augmentation Impact**: Expect at least a 5% improvement in accuracy or F1-score with augmentation.
+- **Data Augmentation Impact**: Expect at least a 5% improvement in accuracy.

 ### Implications